brainiac225/4th-sem/README.md

  4th semester LAB programs.

- Note- This repository contains practicals of DBMS.
+ Note- This repository contains practicals of DBMS and Project Work-2 files.
 DBMS does not have a separate file.